dbt-labs/docs.getdbt.com/website/blog/2022-10-18-how-to-design-metrics.md

 **Is this what I should do?**

-It depends!
-There will be times when it might be better to have logic stored in the modeling layer and there will be times when it might be better to have logic stored in the semantic layer.
+[It depends!](https://twitter.com/SBinLondon/status/1413113782214266885) There will be times when it might be better to have logic stored in the modeling layer and there will be times when it might be better to have logic stored in the semantic layer.
 The needs of your business stakeholders should drive your decision on where to keep this logic.

 ## How to structure your metrics

 Now that we’ve designed our metrics, let's move on to structuring them within our project.
 We'll examine the different ways to organize metrics  and take a look at the pros and cons of several strategies.

-### How to structure your folders
+### Folder structure

 If you follow [dbt’s best practices for structuring your project](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview), you will have a folder structure that looks similar to this: